 The University of Oregon Nuclear Magnetic Resonance (NMR) Facility provides a diverse array of magnetic resonance research capabilities for routine and advanced analysis of both solutions and solid state samples.
-The facility is located adjacent to the chemistry research laboratories in Klamath Hall in the Lokey Science Complex and is part of the CAMCOR shared research instrument service center.
+The facility is a part of the University of Oregon's Center for Advanced Materials Characterization (CAMCOR) and located in Klamath Hall in the Lokey Science Complex.

 The indirect detection capabilities of these probes permit a variety of 2D and 3D techniques for characterization of molecular structure (e.g. COSY, NOESY, HMQC, HMBC, TOCSY, INADEQUATE).
 In addition diffusion (DOSY) of molecules in solution can measured for X-nuclei as well as 1H or 19F.

 Cross polarization magic angle spinning (CPMAS) solid-state NMR is available at both 500 and 600 MHz.

 The NMR facility also contains an electromagnet for electron paramagnetic resonance (EPR)/electron spin resonance (ESR), a method for